codatio/codat-docs/docs/using-the-api/custom-data.md

 #### Create new custom data type

 Use our Configure custom data (OAS LINK) endpoint to create a new data type for each integration you require.
-Keep in mind these guidelines:
+Keep these guidelines in mind:

 - You can only indicate a single data source for each custom data type.
 - It is not possible to specify nested objects or arrays within the `requiredData` property.